meesamamir/MDB-FinalProject/README.md

 ```

 ## Run the app
-`The command below starts the Flask development server on http://127.0.0.1:5000`
+`Make sure Neo4j is running before running the app.
+The command below starts the Flask development server on http://127.0.0.1:5002`
 ```
 python app.py
 ```